DVGR-CZSL/DVGR-CZSL/README.md

 If you have any suggestions, feel free to send a pull request.

 # License
-This source code is released under The MIT License found in the LICENSE file in the root directory of this source tree.
+This source code is released under The MIT License found in the LICENSE file in this source tree's root directory.